Alliance for Response

 Resources and Publications

-Heritage Preservation is the national organization dedicated to preserving the cultural, historic, and scientific heritage of the United States.
+Heritage Emergency Programs is the national organization dedicated to preserving the cultural, historic, and scientific heritage of the United States.
 By identifying risks, developing innovative programs, and providing broad public access to expert advice, Heritage Preservation assists the museums, libraries, archives, organizations, and individuals that care for our endangered heritage.

 The Utah Alliance for Response created an Annex for Cultural Property that is part of the State of Utah’s Disaster Plan.
 Utah is only the third state in the U.S. to pass such legislation making the recovery of cultural property a recognized priority here.
 This is a significant step forward in terms of planning and response to protect the state’s culturally and artistically significant collections.